lau12een/go-to-doctor/README.md

 ## Development Road Map
 Features for future iterations include:
-- Add drop down menus for State and city instead to ease search experience -create a button to close the details as well
+- Add drop down menus for State and city instead to ease search experience or user input zipcode -create a button to close the details
 - Add ability for parents to chat with a live person
 - Add favorites feature where they can mark doctors they have visited and would like to recommend
 - Add ratings and review feature , so they can review and rate their experience with a doctor